 (i) Physics of Neutron Star interiors: The shear viscosities of different species in hot and neutrino-trapped dense matter relevant to protoneutron stars have been studied.
 It has been shown that the shear viscosity owing to neutrinos is higher by several orders of magnitude than that of other species in neutrino-trapped matter.
 The effect of shear viscosity, in particular, neutrino shear viscosity, on the thermal nucleation rate of droplets of antikaon condensed matter in protoneutron stars has also been studied.
-It has ben shown that neutrino shear viscosity enhances the prefactor in the nucleation rate by several orders of magnitude compared with the T approximation of earlier calculations, raising the possibility that thermal nucleation of an antikaon droplet might be possible in neutrino-trapped matter before neutrino diffusion takes place.
+It has been shown that neutrino shear viscosity enhances the prefactor in the nucleation rate by several orders of magnitude compared with the T4 approximation of earlier calculations, raising the possibility that thermal nucleation of an antikaon droplet might be possible in neutrino-trapped matter before neutrino diffusion takes place.

-In another work, the ground-state properties of inner crusts of neutron stars in the presence of strong magnetic fields of $\sim 10^{17}$ Gauss have been studied within the framework of Thomas- Fermi model.
-It has been shown that the phase space modification of electrons due to Landau quantization in the presence of strong magnetic fields leads to a significant enhancement of electron as well as proton fractions at lower densities of $\sim 0.001 {\rm fm}^{-3}$ .
+In another work, the ground-state properties of inner crusts of neutron stars in the presence of strong magnetic fields of ~ 10^{17} Gauss have been studied within the framework of Thomas-Fermi model.
+It has been shown that the phase space modification of electrons due to Landau quantization in the presence of strong magnetic fields leads to a significant enhancement of electron as well as proton fractions at lower densities of ~ 0.001 fm-3.
 It is also found that, compared to the case of zero magnetic field, nuclei with relatively larger mass and atomic numbers are possible in the inner crust of neutron stars in the presence of strong magnetic fields.

 (ii) Theoretical research on Dark Matter: Several theoretical as well as phenomeno- logical issues pertaining to direct and indirect detection of WIMP dark matter have been investigated.
 In particular, one specific topic, namely the diurnal and annual variations of the expected directional detection rates of WIMP candidates of dark matter, has been stud- ied in detail.
 Because of a particular orientation of Earths axis of rotation with respect to the WIMP wind direction, the apparent direction of the WIMP wind as observed at a detector can alter widely in a day.
-The directional detection rates with their daily and yearly modulations in Earth-bound dark matter experiments have been calculated considering de- tailed features of the geometry and dynamics of the Earth-Sun system along with the solar motion in the Galactic frame, and the sensitive ranges of mass and nuclear recoil energies for some types of direction sensitive detectors have been probed.
+The directional detection rates with their daily and yearly modulations in Earth-bound dark matter experiments have been calculated considering de- tailed features of the geometry and dynamics of the Earth-Sun system along with the solar motion in the Galactic frame, and the sensitive ranges of mass and nuclear recoil energies for some types of direction sensitive detectors have been probed. (iii) Experimental search for WIMP Dark Matter Candidates using Superheated Drop Detectors (SDD), as a part of the international PICASSO Collaboration.
+The ex- periment is currently underway at the SNOLab underground facility in Sudbury, Canada.
+The SINP group has made major contributions in obtaining new results pertaining to cali- brations of SDDs using various different radiation sources (n, α, γ) .
+Also a model has been developed that describes how the observed intensities of particle-induced acoustic signals can be related to the dynamics of bubble growth in superheated liquids.